bcarlsenca/SNOMED-DB-Load-Scripts/src/test/resources/README-announcements.txt

 ### Twitter, LinkedIn, Facebook

 It's that time again!
 Announcing #SNOMEDCT DB load and transitive closure scripts for the 20220301 US Edition!
 Out-of-the-box support for #Postgres, #Oracle, #MySQL, and #MariaDB.
 See https://westcoastinformatics.com/resources #MakingTerminologyEasy #snomed

 This freely available solution enables loading of #SQL database with the latest editions of SNOMED.

 ----

-Announcing #SNOMEDCT DB load and transitive closure scripts for the 20220131 International Edition!
+Is it July already?!
+Announcing #SNOMEDCT DB load and transitive closure scripts for the 20220731 International Edition!
 Out-of-the-box support for #Postgres, #Oracle, #MySQL, and #MariaDB.
 See https://westcoastinformatics.com/resources  #MakingTerminologyEasy #MakingSnomedEasy #snomed

-This freely available solution enables one to load their #SQL database with the latest US Editions of SNOMED.
+This freely available solution enables one to load their #SQL database with the latest editions of #SNOMED.

 ### UMLS Users Mailing List
 Subject: 20220301 SNOMEDCT DB load and transitive closure scripts